mirkoprat/PHP_Projects/README.md

 # PHP_Projects
 The purpose of these projects was to create two programs.
 The first program, given a number N, generates different shapes using the * symbol.
 The second program has two functions:  Given two intervals, it prints the prime numbers between them.
 Given a number N, it prints the first N prime numbers chosen by the user.

+IMPORTANT: IF YOU WANT TO RUN THE PROGRAMS CORRETLY YOU HAVE TO PUT THE DIRECTORY WITH THE 2 FILES INTO HTDOCS!!!!!!!

 Screenshoot for the program of prime numbers :

 <img width="1058" height="473" alt="image" src="https://github.com/user-attachments/assets/6800ab60-0892-4b69-8204-6c932e72ae57" />